 Jamila is a leading independent strategic consultant, educator, and board member.
 She currently serves on the Dutch government appeal advisory commission, to provide advice about the childcare benefits affair.
-Furthermore, she is a board member of the World Press Photo, and the Stichting JES Rijland, an organisation which promotes the rights of children and young people in education and society.
+Furthermore, she is a board member of the World Press Photo, and the Stichting JES Rijland, an organisation which promotes the rights of youngsters in education and society.
 For various international clients, Jamila provides consulting and coaching services about leadership, empowerment, education, diversity and inclusion.
 She is currently pursuing a degree to teach business and economics.
-Jamila previously worked as a senior international political trainer for the the Max van der Stoel Foundation, where she worked with political parties and politicians in the Middle East, Eastern Europe and North Africa on a range of topics, including diversity, the inclusion of young people and women, EU enlargement and democracy.
-She is the former Dutch women’s representative to the United Nations and a former member of the European Elections Programme Committee of the Social Democratic Party (PvdA).
+Jamila previously worked as a senior international political trainer for the Max van der Stoel Foundation, with political parties in the Middle East, Eastern Europe and North Africa on diversity, the inclusion of young people and women, EU enlargement and democracy.
+She was the Dutch women’s representative to the UN, and a member of the European Elections Programme Committee of the Dutch Social Democratic Party (PvdA).
 Previously, Jamila served as the Vice President of FNV Young, the youth network of the Federation of Dutch Trade Unions, and as the Dutch women’s representative to the United States.

 click on the image to download the PDF

 Meet the next generation of young leaders destined to shape Europe’s future in our new EYL40 Class of 2022.